What Are the Different Types of Hysterectomy?

 “Be sure to ask how often the surgeon begins the procedure one way but finishes it with open abdominal surgery,” Dr. Lombardi says.

-Don’t be embarrassed to ask questions about life after a hysterectomy.
+Also don't be embarrassed to ask questions about life after the procedure.

 “Some women may feel uncomfortable asking their doctors how the procedure may affect certain parts of their personal life, such as when they can start having sex again and what that’s going to feel like,” says Dr. Lombardi.

 “In most cases, you’ll be able to have intercourse six weeks after surgery.
-Most women won’t have any changes in sexual function.
-But if you do experience discomfort or bleeding during sex, let your doctor know.”
+Most women won’t have any changes in sexual function after hysterectomy.
+But If you do experience discomfort or bleeding during sex, let your doctor know.”

-There are no hard or embarrassing questions, not when it comes to your health, she says.
+She says there are no hard or embarrassing questions, not when it comes to your health.